Hiroki111/coding-assignment/task1.md

 - [Line 17](https://github.com/Hiroki111/coding-assignment/blob/task1/src/components/Movie.jsx#L17): `cancelBubble` is deprecated too: https://developer.mozilla.org/en-US/docs/Web/API/Event/cancelBubble.
 Let's remove this and use `stopPropagation` instead
 - [Line 19](https://github.com/Hiroki111/coding-assignment/blob/task1/src/components/Movie.jsx#L19): `e.target.parentElement.parentElement` seems to be the root element in this component, but isn't it `e.target.parentElement` that can have `'opened'` class?

+## src/components/Movies.jsx

+- [Line 8](https://github.com/Hiroki111/coding-assignment/blob/task1/src/components/Movies.jsx#L8): `movies.movies.results?.map` doesn't seem straightforward.
+Wouldn't it be better for `Movie.jsx` to get only an array of movies, so that you can put `movies?.map` here?

 ## src/components/Starred.jsx

 - [Line 16](https://github.com/Hiroki111/coding-assignment/blob/task1/src/components/Starred.jsx#L16): How about joining this conditional rendering with the one in line 33 (`starred.starredMovies.length === 0`) by using `?` and `:` ?
 If `starred.starredMovies.length > 0` is false, you can start the second conditional rendering without specifying `starred.starredMovies.length === 0`.